obiwanjacobi/Dentlr/readme.md

 ```

 There are two ways to initialize the tokens to be used by the `DentlrLexer`.
-Either override the `NextToken` method to do a one-time initialization.
+Either override the `NextToken` method on your Lexer class to do a one-time initialization.

 ```csharp
 public partial class MyLexer